DuPage County Child Support Change Lawyer

 At Andrew Cores Family Law Group, we know that it is crucial that a child receives the financial support they need, regardless of how the parents' feel about each other.
 We also understand that people's circumstances and needs can change over time.
 When that occurs, it may become necessary to modify a child support order or agreement.
 Our modification and enforcement attorneys in DuPage County, Cook County, and Kendall County can assist you.

 To make modifications to a child support agreement, a parent must prove that there has been a substantial change in circumstances for a parent or the child(ren).
 Requests for modification are often made based on the following changes:

 - A parent losing or obtaining a job

-- A change in health of a parent or child
+- A change to the health of a parent or child

-We represent parents who are seeking modification, as well as those who wish to defend against the modification.
+We represent parents who are seeking to modify child support orders, as well as those who wish to defend against the modification.
 With our experience in family law and financial matters, our lawyers can help you present a compelling argument to the judge.

-In addition, we can assist you with enforcement of court-ordered child support.
-If you are not receiving payments, we can ask the Court to hold the other parent in contempt of court for their failure to comply with the Court's order.
+In addition, we can assist with the enforcement of court-ordered child support.
+If you are not receiving child support payments, we can petition the Court to hold the other parent in contempt of court for their failure to comply with the court's order.
 Our attorneys can also assist you in defending against in a contempt proceeding.

 Please call our office at 630-871-1002 to schedule an appointment with a Wheaton child support modification attorney.
 You may also contact us online.
-We have offices in DuPage County, Cook County, and Kendall County.
+We have offices in Cook County, DuPage County, and Kendall County.